codemanas/cm-blocks-docs/docs/countdown.md

 ## Introduction
-Cm Countdown is a WordPress Blocks that allows user to add timer inside WordPress content editor.
+CM Countdown is a WordPress Blocks plugin that allows user to add timer inside WordPress content editor.
 Countdown timers are effective for generating excitement, anticipation, and urgency for upcoming events, product launches, promotions, or any other time-sensitive activities.
 This Blocks also provide various customization options as well.

 ## Countdown Patterns
 ![CM  Countdown Patterns](img/countdown/patterns.jpg)